JessicaGarson/Introduction-to-OpenTelemetry-with-Flask/README.md

 opentelemetry-instrument --logs_exporter otlp flask run -p 8080
 ```

+### Elastic APM bridge
-- Another way to see telemetry data from your application in Elastic is to use the Elastic APM bridge.
+Another way to see telemetry data from your application in Elastic is to use the Elastic APM bridge.
 An example can be seen in `[elastic.py](elastic.py)`.

 You can run this code by the following command: